|

 Performance

-For a group to perform at its highest level of performance, methods and strategies need to be applied which will improve group productivity and reduce loafing.
-The subsequent effect will be to improve cohesion and develop positive group dynamics.
+For a group to perform at its highest level, methods and strategies need to be applied, which will improve group productivity and reduce loafing.
+The subsequent effect will be to enhance cohesion and develop positive group dynamics.

 - SHAW, M.E.
 (1971) Group Dynamics: The Psychology of Small Group Behavior.
 London: McGraw Hill Publishing

 - CARRON, A. (1980) Social Psychology of Sport.
-Mouvement Publications
+Movement Publications

 - TUCKMAN, B.W.
 (1965) Developmental sequence in small groups.
 Psychological Bulletin, 63 (6), p.
 384-399